PSPi 1000 Version 2

-This project is now complete and I’m starting Version 1000.3.
-I’m going to tweak this guide a bit to make it easier to follow, but for the most part it’s done.
-I’ve posted a video of PSPi Version 2 in action.
-Please continue to ask questions as needed.
+This project is now complete.
+I’ve posted a video below of PSPi 1000 Version 2 in action.
+Please continue to ask questions in the forum.
 I’m happy to answer them.

 For those making your own version of the PSPi or a similar project, head over here to the PSPi Forum and create a topic if you have questions or need help.